kennyhei/react-formik-step-wizard/README.md

 - `isFirstStep`: Boolean indicating whether step is first step.
 - `isLastStep`: Boolean indicating whether step is last step.
 - `isLoading`: Boolean indicating whether step is in loading state.
-- `hidePrevious`: Boolean indicating whether "Previous" button should be hidden.
-This comes from step object.
+- `activeStep.hidePrevious`: Boolean indicating whether "Previous" button should be hidden.
-- `disablePrevious`: Boolean indicating whether "Previous" button should be disabled.
-This comes from step object.
+- `activeStep.disablePrevious`: Boolean indicating whether "Previous" button should be disabled.
-- `hideNext`: Boolean indicating whether "Next" button should be hidden.
-This comes from step object.
+- `activeStep.hideNext`: Boolean indicating whether "Next" button should be hidden.
-- `disableNext`: Boolean indicating whether "Next" button should be disabled.
-This comes from step object.
+- `activeStep.disableNext`: Boolean indicating whether "Next" button should be disabled.
-- `onClickDisabledNext`: Function that validates form when `disableNext` is `true`.
-Useful ONLY if you want to allow form validation even when "Next" button is disabled.
+- `activeStep.disableNextOnErrors`: Boolean indicating whether "Next" button should be disabled if form has errors.

 Here's an example of simple navigation component: